buildspace/buildspace-projects/Terra_And_Web3/en/Section_1/Lesson_2_Write_Your_first_contract.md

 The `instantiate` function is called only once - when the contract is first created.
 It takes in:
 * `deps`: You'll see this for almost everywhere - it has the storage, API and [Querier](https://github.com/terra-money/terra-cosmwasm/blob/main/README.md) functions.
 This contains dependencies we need to access storage, etc.
 *  `_env`: Blockchain environment variables like block and contract info.
-The `_` means it you may not use it.
+The `_` means you may not use it.
 Read more [here](https://stackoverflow.com/questions/48361537/why-do-underscore-prefixed-variables-exist).
 *  `info`:  Message info like the sender, signature, and funds sent in.
 Tells you who sent the money and what they sent.
 *  `msg`: The message and payload of the call.
 This is where you'd find function params.
 Tells you what the caller wants to do.